EDI-Systems/M5P01_Prokaron/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+&ensp;&ensp;&ensp;&ensp;These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 &ensp;&ensp;&ensp;&ensp;You need **_Cortex-M or Cortex-R or MIPS or MSP430_** microcontroller development kits to run the tests.
 This RTOS focuses on value-line MCUs and do not concentrate on high-end MCUs or MPUs.
 Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.

 &ensp;&ensp;&ensp;&ensp;If you don't have a development board, a **_x86-based Linux port_** of RMP is also available.
 However, running RMP on top of linux uses the [ptrace](https://en.wikipedia.org/wiki/Ptrace) system call and [signal](https://en.wikipedia.org/wiki/Signal_(IPC)) system, thus it is not particularly fast.
 Just run the example and observe benchmark output.

 &ensp;&ensp;&ensp;&ensp;Other platform supports should be simple to implement, however they are not scheduled yet.
 For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), go [M7M1_MuEukaron](https://github.com/EDI-Systems/M7M1_MuEukaron) _Real-Time Multi-Core Microkernel_ instead; M7M1 supports some Cortex-Ms and Cortex-Rs as well.

 ### Compilation